jezhumble/cdsite/_pages/implementing.md

 end-state, a goal in itself.
 The second is to spend a lot of time and energy worrying about what products to use.

-In this section I discuss what should be your two biggest concerns: enteprise [archietcture](/implementing/architecture/), and organizational [culture](/implementing/culture/).
-I then present a set of [patterns](/implementing/patterns/) that have been successfully applied to increase throughput, stability and quality.
+In this section you can read about the two biggest impediments to continuous delivery: enteprise [archietcture](/implementing/architecture/), and organizational [culture](/implementing/culture/).
+You can also see a set of [patterns](/implementing/patterns/) that have been successfully applied to increase throughput, stability and quality.

 ### Resources ###

-* A short article I wrote on how to navigate a successful transformation initiative: [Six Steps To Survive A DevOps Transformation](http://www.informationweek.com/strategic-cio/enterprise-agility/6-steps-to-survive-a-devops-transformation/a/d-id/1319704)
+* A short article on how to navigate a successful transformation initiative: [Six Steps To Survive A DevOps Transformation](http://www.informationweek.com/strategic-cio/enterprise-agility/6-steps-to-survive-a-devops-transformation/a/d-id/1319704)
 * My 45m talk on
 [Adopting Continuous Delivery](https://www.youtube.com/watch?v=ZLBhVEo1OG4)